Anonymous

 Amend(0)

-RnR is a good practice to keep motivated employees.
-You can introduce the RnR practice to your MD in many ways -
+RnR is a good practice to keep employees motivated.
+You can introduce the RnR practice to your MD in many ways:

-1. You can set a monthly RnR practice to tag the employee with the title of the best performer of the month or employee of the month.
-Arrange a trophy for internal use (officially) and give it to the monthly performer for the whole month so that he/she can put this trophy in their sitting area until the announcement for the next performer of the month.
+1. You can set a monthly RnR practice to tag the employee with the title of "Best Performer of the Month" or "Employee of the Month."
+Arrange a trophy for internal use (officially) and give it to the monthly performer for the whole month so that he/she can place this trophy in their sitting area until the announcement of the next performer of the month.

-2. Arrange a notice board at the point of maximum visibility area and analyze the performance and work activity of all employees.
+2. Arrange a notice board at a point of maximum visibility and analyze the performance and work activity of all employees.
 Choose the top 5 employees with their ranking and place their names with pictures on the notice board.
-You can arrange a tea-snacks party and a motivational speech by the MD and announce the top 5 employees of the month.
+You can arrange a tea-snacks party and a motivational speech by the MD to announce the top 5 employees of the month.

 3. You can arrange the RnR on a quarterly basis to track and analyze the work record and performance of employees for the last three months and then choose the employees of the quarter.

-4. Set a particular day like the last Wednesday or Friday of the month or as your company accords to celebrate the birthdays, anniversary, and RnR on this day - to celebrate this day, you can arrange a cake, some snacks, lunch, and a good motivational speech by the MD, Managers, TL, or even any of the employees who want to share his/her views for the company's growth.
+4. Set a particular day, like the last Wednesday or Friday of the month, or as your company accords, to celebrate birthdays, anniversaries, and RnR.
+To celebrate this day, you can arrange a cake, some snacks, lunch, and a good motivational speech by the MD, Managers, TL, or even any of the employees who want to share their views on the company's growth.

 If you don’t want to spend on tea-snacks or lunch, you can invite all your employees for a potluck lunch.
 Ask all employees to bring lunch from their homes and share it in one place with all the company staff, including top management.
 It creates a positive connection between employees and management.